 This page describes FreeSWITCH™ installation methods available for the macOS releases below.
 It is part of the FreeSWITCH™ macOS documentation.

-All macOS versions are installed into new volumes with the latest Apple Command Line Tools.
-Upgraded systems are never used.
+Every macOS version is freshly installed into new volumes with the latest Command Line Tools.
+Upgraded systems or libraries are never used.

 History for older releases is at the macOS Archive.